csc301-fall-2022/FaceBlur/deliverable-2/README.md

 As a developer,you are required to have Docker and Postgresql installed before the following process.

+1. Ensure that your local instance of postgres is started
-1. Go into the /api directory.
+2. Go into the /api directory.
-2. Follow the instructions under the **Setup** section of the README.md in that directory.
+3. Follow the instructions under the **Setup** section of the README.md in that directory.
-3. Go back up to the root directory
+4. Go into the /frontend directory
-4. Run `docker-compose up --build`
+5. Follow the instructions under the **Setup** section of the README.md in that directory.

  ## Deployment and Github Workflow